 Men Dog Head Cane, Black Maple Shaft, Alpacca Handle

-What a magnificent gift this would make for anyone who is into looking classic or has this type of collection of walking sticks or canes.
+What a magnificent gift this best canes guide recommendation would make for anyone who is into looking classic or has this type of collection of walking sticks or canes.
 This elegant cane is specially designed for men to express their style with the crook shape of a dog’s head or as a collector’s item.
 Many of these are bought as gifts for men who are fond of the nostalgia that goes along with using such a classic high-quality cane.
 Of course, any woman could also use this fashionable and stylish cane that has a handle that looks like silver, if so desired.
-Actually, Alpacca is said in some ads to be a sterling silver alloy combined with zinc for strength and with nickel added to help prevent tarnishing; however, according to Wikipedia. org, it is really made from 60 percent copper, 20 percent zinc, and 20 percent nickel or even other metals such as tin.
+Actually, Alpacca is said in some ads to be a sterling silver alloy combined with zinc for strength and with nickel added to help prevent tarnishing; however, according to Wikipedia, it is really made from 60 percent copper, 20 percent zinc, and 20 percent nickel or even other metals such as tin.
 Alpacca has a silvery look to it but contains no elemental silver unless it is silver plated; however, this cane head does not say it is silver plated.
-Alpacca has been known as nickel silver, new silver, paktong, or German silver and used to replicate silver in such things as jewelry and in the technical industry.
+Alpacca has been known as nickel silver, new silver, paktong, or German silver and used to replicate silver in such things as jewellery and in the technical industry.
 The Alpacca also makes it have a smooth and comfortable grip as well as making it last a long time.

 The crook shaped replica of a dog’s head with his mouth open is handcrafted in Germany and imported to Harvy Canes, a leading cane manufacturer in the United States where the canes are assembled by hand.
 The cane’s shaft is made of a hard maple with a black glossy finish and is 36 inches long.
 This cane is more designed for style and should not be used to bear weight.
 The crook style is a very traditional style.
 It was in fashion back in the 19th and 20th centuries and one of the oldest styles still found today.
 The “Tourist” handle is also called a Hook handle and is mostly used on this type of cane.
 It apparently was made this way in order to be hung over the arm when not in use.
 It can be used either facing forward or backward and in either left or right hand.